Projects

 We realized that the Consultants we had posted around the continent were well-positioned to assist us with sourcing leads, especially taking into account the fact that certain cultures preferred in-person introductions.

-I set out to design a Lead Generation Campaign training manual and letter of authorization, after which I trained select Consultants, and developed a tracking system for new leads across Africa.
-We integrated a referral payment system into the Campaign to incentivize lead generation, and as a bonus, I got to know a number of our remote staff a lot more.
+We designed a Lead Generation Campaign, inclusive of a training manual and letter of authorization, after which we trained select Consultants, and developed a tracking system for new leads across Africa.
+We integrated a referral payment system into the Campaign to incentivize lead generation.

 We initially began using a pre-made travel app that worked on mobile devices and was updated in a back-end through web browsers.
-Alongside managing the platform for the business, I edited numerous city guides for the app, as well as created new short-form ones for clients who paid for smaller relocation packages.
+We later moved to a newer online portal-based system.

 We received extremely positive feedback from clients for our Integrated Program, developed new avenues of doing business, saved money, provided additional digital value to our clients, and won a major global supplier award for our efforts.